tjbencomo/ngs-pipeline/README.md

 If you're using a compute cluster, you can take advantage of massively parallel computation to speed up the analysis.
-Only SLURM clusters are currently supported, but if you work with another cluster system (SGE etc) `snakemake` makes it relatively easy to add cluster support.
+Only SLURM clusters are currently supported, but if you work with another cluster system (SGE etc) Snakemake makes it relatively easy to add support for your cluster.

-Follow these instructions to enable SLURM usage
+Follow these instructions to use SLURM execution
-1. Edit the `out` field in `cluster.json` to tell SLURM where to save pipeline `stdout` and `stderr`.
-2. Run `snakemake` from the command line with the following options
+1. Modify `cluster.wes.json` if you are analyzing WES data or `cluster.wgs.json` for WGS data.
+Set the `account` field to your SLURM account and the `out` field to where the SLURM log files should be saved.
+The recommended format is `/path/slurm-{jobid}.out`.
+All directories in the path must exist before launch - Snakemake will not create any directories.
+2. Edit `run_pipeline.sh`.
+Specify the SLURM directives and set Snakemake to use `cluster.wes.json` or `cluster.wgs.json` depending on your needs.
+3. When ready, launch the workflow
 ```
-snakemake --cluster-config cluster.json -j 100 --cluster 'sbatch -p {cluster.partition} -t {cluster.time} --mem {cluster.mem}  -c {cluster.ncpus} -o {cluster.out}'
+sbatch run_pipeline.sh [path to Snakemake directory]
 ```
-This command can be run in an `sbatch` job.

 If for some reason you can't leave the master `snakemake` process running, `snakemake` offers the ability to launch all jobs using `--immediate-submit`.
 This